vEnhance/1802/src/vectors.typ

 == [TEXT] Notation for scalars, vectors, points

-If you haven't seen $RR$ before, let's introduce it now:
+If you haven't seen the symbol $RR$ before, let's introduce it now:
 #definition[
   We denote by $RR$ the real numbers, so $3, sqrt(2), -pi$ are elements of $RR$.
   Sometimes we'll also refer to a real number as a *scalar*.